Chapter 29 BWV 61 Nun komm, der Heiden Heiland

 The bass recitative is well known in Bach literature and justly so.
 The pizzicato effect replicates the ′knocking at the door′ referred to in the text.
 The string voicings, particularly with the addition of the two viola lines, create a four-part texture above the continuo, producing an eerie, almost supernatural effect.
 Even the vocal line briefly replicates the sounds and actions of ′knocking′ (bar 3).
 The text states simply----I stand and knock on the door, and whosoever shall come, we shall sup together.
 The ultimate impression is one of indefinable spirituality.

 Violins and violas pizz above voice and continuo.

 The second and final aria is for soprano and continuo and whilst it maintains the theme of Jesus approaching, the emphasis is more upon the individual Christian′s reaction----Open my heart and allow Him in.
 The ritornello theme suggests precisely the described events, knocking, waiting and drawing near i.e. a three-note head motive followed by a brief rest, thence continuous quaver activity.

 Is Bach also depicting the command to lay open one′s heart into which Jesus makes His spiritual entrance?
 Whatever the imagery, the theme sets a technical problem for the keyboard player.
 Should he fill in the gap(s) or allow the moments of nothingness?
 The obvious link to the text strongly suggests the latter.

-So many of these continuo arias appear to be constructed upon a strict ground bass but, in fact very few of them are.
-Bach′s practice is often to repeat the theme unchanged two or three times, thence between vocal blocks and finally at the end.
+So many of these continuo arias appear to be constructed upon a strict ground bass but, in fact, very few of them are.
+Bach′s practice is often to repeat the theme unchanged two or three times, thence between vocal blocks and finally to conclude.
 Otherwise he extracts pithy motives from it with which to construct each of the melodic lines.
 This is his strategy here, made all the more apparent by the highly contrasting middle section, an adagio setting conveying a complete acceptance of the Divine spirit----though I be made of dust and clay, He will accept me and delight that I have become His host.
 At this point the original continuo line disappears to be replaced by flowing quavers and ultimately caressing semiquavers.

 The first section is completely reprised with an unaltered da capo repeat.